 In COPD, the airways, which are branching tubes that carry air within the lungs, become narrow and damaged.
 This makes people feel out of breath and tired.
 The two most common forms of COPD are emphysema and chronic bronchitis.
 COPD can be a serious illness.
 It cannot be cured and can get worse over time.
 But there are treatments that can help.

 Both IPF and COPD benefit from early diagnosis.
-Overall, IPF has a very poor prognosis, with an average survival time of only 2 to 3 years after diagnosis.
-But some people live longer and early treatment can help extend your life.
-COPD is treatable, with better results if you catch it early.
-Survival times vary, depending on the severity of the disease, your general health, and your history of smoking.
+People with IPF typically survive for 3 to 5 years after diagnosis, but some people live longer.
+Early treatment can help improve your quality of life.
+COPD is treatable, with usually better results if you catch it early.

-Although the cause of IPF is unknown, several risk factors are associated with the disease:
+Although the cause of IPF is unknown, several risk factors for the disease have been established:

 - Sex.
 More men than women are diagnosed with IPF.

 - Genetics.
 Having family members with pulmonary fibrosis increases your risk of this condition.

 The risk factors for COPD are similar to those for IPF:

 - Smoking.
 Long-term smoking is responsible for the vast majority of COPD cases.
 This includes use of pipes, cigarettes, and cannabis.
 Long-term exposure to secondhand smoke is also a risk factor for COPD.
 People with asthma who smoke have an even higher risk.